-Earlham College is offering a new scholarship to Wayne County students and students of Wayne County Area Chamber of Commerce members.
+Earlham College is offering a new scholarship to students of Wayne County Area Chamber of Commerce members.

 The Earlham College Hometown Scholarship is worth $10,000 over four years and will be offered to eligible students beginning with the fall 2021 entering class.
 Earlham also offers between $20,000 and $30,000 in merit-based scholarships for eligible students, making tuition comparable to the cost of a public university when combined with other forms of financial aid.